Hummingbird Cake

 How To Make Hummingbird Cake

-2. Preheat and prepare pan.
+Preheat and prepare pan.
 Preheat oven to 350°F. Grease and flour two 9-inch cake pans.

-6. Bake.
-Pour batter into prepared pans.
 Bake in preheated oven until a toothpick inserted in center of each pan comes out clean, about 25-30 minutes .
+When you touch the top of the cakes, they should spring back.
 Remove from oven and allow to cool for 5 minutes.
 Then loosen the edges and invert the cakes onto a wire cooling rack and continue to cool.
 Store leftover cake, covered in the refrigerator, up to 5 days.

 For The Frosting

 In a stand mixer, fitted with a paddle attachment, cream the butter until smooth.
 Add in the cream cheese.
+Make sure your cream cheese and butter are both at room temperature so you don’t have any lumps.
+Cold butter and cream cheese won’t mix together well and you will end up with a lumpy frosting.
 Beat on medium-high speed until well combined and smooth, about 2-3 minutes.

-Gradually beat in the confectioners’ sugar until totally incorporated, increase the speed and then beat until smooth.
+Gradually beat in the powdered sugar until totally incorporated, increase the speed and then beat until smooth.
 Mix in the vanilla extract.
 Add in a pinch of salt.
 Mix until smooth and creamy.
 Frost the cake as desired once the layers are cool.

-• Chill The Frosting.
 If your frosting is too soft, try chilling it before frosting your cake so it firms up a bit and it’s easier to frost the cake.

 Why Is My Cream Cheese Frosting Runny?